 We are demonstrating leadership in the transition to a low-carbon economy within the industry and beyond.

 The emission of greenhouse gases (GHG), which are generated through the burning of fossil fuels, is one of today’s biggest challenges.
 Every business, government, and individual has a role to play in meeting the goals of the Paris Agreement.
-We understand the risks posed by climate change, and we take action to reduce our energy consumption and related emissions for a low-carbon economy.
+We understand the risks posed by climate change, and we are taking action to reduce our energy consumption and related emissions to strive for a low-carbon economy.
 We use the latest scientific knowledge to guide a sound management approach, and our emission reduction targets have been validated by the Science Based Targets initiative (SBTi).

 Our contribution to the fight against climate change

 In 2021, the SBTi approved our targets for operational and value chain emissions.
 We aim to reduce operational (Scope 1+2) emissions by at least 42% in line with a 1.5°C future by 2030, without the use of carbon offsets (baseline 74,770 tCO2e in FY 19/20).
 Any residual emissions will be voluntarily compensated through Gold Standard offsets to achieve our target of becoming carbon neutral by 2030.
 We also aim to reduce our value chain emissions (Scope 3) from purchased goods and services, and the use of sold products by 25% by 2030 (baseline 1,124,936 tCO2e in FY 19/20).
 Progress against the operational emissions target is being tracked as part of our sustainability-linked credit facility.